africanproofs/provider-register/README.md

-African Proofs proposes an on-chain mechanism to enable Flare and Songbird participants to self-manage data about their offerings.
-The mechanism involves a smart contract deployed on-chain, allowing participants to publish a pointer to a self hosted and standardised file containing information on the participant.
+African Proofs proposes an on-chain mechanism to enable Flare and Songbird providers to self-manage data about their offerings.
+The mechanism involves a smart contract deployed on-chain, allowing providers to publish a pointer to a self hosted and standardised file containing information on the provider.
 This is intended for use by price providers and state connector validators.

 **This information would also be useful for devs implementing on the Flare and Songbird chains, as they make decisions about which endpoints would be best performers for their Dapps.**

-## Flare Participant Register Contract
+## Provider Register Contract
 The contract is intended to facilitate a decentralised method to, in a permissionless manner; 1.)
-Notify other chain participants of the existence of chain infrastructure offerings, 2.)
+Notify other chain providers of the existence of chain infrastructure offerings, 2.)
 Allow for an exchange of meta information amongst and about chain providers and validators.

 ### How it works.

-**From the validator/provider side:**
+**From the provider side:**
 The contract exposes two state altering functions i.e. *register* and *unregister*.
 A call to the *register* function requires two parameters, namely 1) The name of the provider; 2) An http/https url pointer to information about the sender.
 The new record is given a status of 1, denoting that the record is active.